 - Place the Christmas cactus in a room with only daylight or darken after 9 hours (e.g. with cardboard)

-Wrapping Up Christmas Cactus Growing Guide
+Wrapping Up Our Christmas Cacti Growing and Care Guide

 Now you have everything you need to know about this awesome plant.
-What did you think of the Christmas cactus?
+What did you think of the Christmas cacti?
 Do you have or have you had any?
 Are you going to get one?
 Tell us in the comments below!